 1

-Materials:Paper, leaves collected from war zones, barbed wire, etc.
+Materials:Paper, leaves collected in conflict zones, barbed wire, etc.

 2025